Webdev-Ishan/spellbeats/README.md

 # SpellCode 🎵

-A modern, full-stack music streaming and sharing platform built with Next.js, Prisma, PostgreSQL, and Cloudinary.
-SpellCode lets creators upload, manage, and share music streams, while users can search, play, and interact with tracks through upvotes and personalized dashboards.
+A modern, full-stack audio streaming platform built with Next.js, Prisma, PostgreSQL, and Cloudinary.
+SpellCode lets creators upload, manage, and share youtube vedios as streams, while users can search, play, and interact with tracks through upvotes and personalized dashboards.

 ---

 ## 🚀 Features

 - **Authentication:** Secure login/signup with NextAuth and JWT.
-- **Creator Dashboard:** Upload YouTube music, auto-fetch metadata, and manage your streams.
+- **Creator Dashboard:** Upload YouTube vedios, auto-fetch metadata, and manage your streams.
 - **Music Player:** Responsive, interactive player with queue, volume, and like/unlike (upvote/downvote) functionality.
 - **Search:** Fast, case-insensitive search for streams.
 - **Upvote/Downvote:** Real-time like/unlike for tracks, synced with backend.